 At registration, the student will receive written notification of the total amount of tuition, fees, and room and board charges due.
 If a student has been awarded financial aid, the Financial Aid Office will arrange for the proper credit to the student's account.
 It is the student's responsibility to have all financial aid documentation completed and to contact and arrange any outside scholarships or other sources of funding prior to the day of registration.
 Registration is considered incomplete until arrangements have been made for full payment of all charges.
 Major credit cards may be used to pay student accounts.
-Payment plans are available through Advanced Education Services by calling (800) 551-2773 or by accessing their link found within "College Costs at a Glance" under the Admissions tab at www.GLCC.edu.
+Payment plans are available through contacting the Business Office at 517-321-0242 ext.
+252.